seej007/SIA_ERP_INVENTORY/README.md

 - Use browser developer tools for frontend debugging
 - Enable PHP error display in development by setting `ini_set('display_errors', 1)` in API files

-## Security Considerations

-- API credentials are stored in `config.php` (not included in version control)
-- Input validation is performed on all user inputs
-- HTTPS is recommended for production deployments
-- Authentication is required for all Odoo API calls

-## Future Enhancements

-- Implement product update and deletion functionality
-- Add filtering and searching capabilities
-- Create user authentication and authorization
-- Add reporting and analytics features
-- Implement offline mode with local storage

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Odoo Community for the comprehensive API documentation